rebuschain/rebus.docs/knowledge/staking/index.md

 1. **Transaction fees** - transaction fees collected on the Rebus Chain are distributed to staked REBUS.
 2. **Newly distributed REBUS -** New REBUS created through the network inflation is distributed to REBUS stakers each block over the first 15 years of the Rebus Chain operation.

-Learn more about the reward Schedule: [Incentive Structure](/rebus/economic-overview/incentive-structure)
+Learn more about the reward Schedule: [Block reard schedule](/rebus/economic-overview/block-reward-schedule)

 ### ⚪️ **Staking safely**